steveloughran/dissident/README.md

 ## Nice future features

-* making my own name configurable in the config file
-* posting images
+* Posting images
+* Fixing the logging
+* Tests
-* keywords for every heckle, something like:
+* Keywords for every heckle, something like:

 			chaos, boris => Boris is a source of chaos boris => Boris should have stuck to bike lanes scotland => How you claim to represent the UK when a whole country hates you?
+* Variables in messages: our name, sender, time,

+Contributions welcome as pull requests.

 ## Acknowledgements